Easiest Crochet Whale Free Amigurumi Pattern

 • You can optionally flip your work inside out after round 5 or 6.
 Most amigurumi makers (myself included) do this, and it does not affect the way the project is made in any way.
 However, if you don’t flip your work inside out then your project will look different.
 If you’re a first timer, it’s totally okay to skip this step for your first project, just keep this in mind for the future.

 • After you finish, if there are large gaps in your work or stuffing is peeking through, this is because your stitches are too loose.
 Of course, if this is your first try and you need looser stitches just to be able to finish your single crochet stitches, this is to be expected.
 Just practice with a few more projects and you’ll gradually be able to work smaller and smaller stitches to avoid this problem.
+See my blog post here on how to correctly stuff and avoid holes!

 • If your stitches are extremely tight and you’re still getting gaps, make sure that the hook you’re using is 1-2mm smaller than what’s stated on the yarn label (see my blog post on what hook to use for amigurumi!)